-For this year's special 30th Birmingham International Tattoo we have secured some fantastic bands from Poland, Austria, Russia and across the United Kingdom.
+For 2018, our special 30th Birmingham International Tattoo, we have secured some fantastic bands from Poland, Austria, Russia and across the United Kingdom.
 Details for the 2019 performers will be added as soon as bands are confirmed.

 The Combined Bands of the British Army Reserve